zeek/zeek-docs/doc/script-reference/types.rst

 unit where the time unit is one of ``usec``, ``msec``, ``sec``, ``min``, ``hr``, or ``day`` which respectively represent microseconds, milliseconds, seconds, minutes, hours, and days.
 Whitespace between the numeric constant and time unit is optional.
-Appending the letter "s" to the time unit in order to pluralize it is also optional (to no semantic effect).
+Appending the letter ``s`` to the time unit in order to pluralize it is also optional (to no semantic effect).
 Examples of ``interval`` constants are ``3.5 min`` and ``3.5mins``.
 An ``interval`` can also be negated, for example